 As a small, residential, liberal arts institution, Washington College believes that the on-campus living experience is essential to each student’s educational experience.
 Not only do students who live on-campus tend to do better academically than students who commute, they also get the opportunity to fully participate in living learning environments that foster long-term connections with peers, engagement with campus activities and events, and easy access to campus resources.
 To that end, all first and second year students are required to live on campus.
 Those whose permanent homes are within a reasonable commuting distance to Chestertown may request an exemption and should submit their form by the deadlines listed below.

-Third or fourth year students in good academic (a minimum cumulative 2.5 GPA) and social standing may also request to live off campus by completing the form below.
+Fourth year students in good academic (a minimum cumulative 3.0 GPA) and social standing may request to live off campus.
+Currently the criteria is being re-evaluated and will be updated.
 Once the deadline for requests has passed, students who move off-campus without permission of the Off-Campus Review Committee may expect to be assigned a room and billed for on-campus housing and a meal plan.
 Additionally, those students may be referred to the student conduct process for failure to comply.
 Exemptions are granted for one academic year only.
 Students must re-apply annually and be approved by the Off-Campus Review Committee to maintain their off-campus status.

 Students approved to live off campus are required to provide the Office of Residence Life updated contact information including local street address.

-New Students: Students should submit this form electronically by June 1st for the Fall semester and January 2nd for the Spring semester.
+New Students: Students should obtain a link from Residential Life and submit a request by June 1st for the Fall semester and January 2nd for the Spring semester.

 Exemptions to any of these deadlines will be reviewed at the discretion of the Off-Campus Committee Chair.
 Please note that housing contracts cover one academic year.
 Requests to break contracts mid-year will only be considered under exceptional circumstances.
 Students who apply and are approved after the deadline may forfeit their housing deposit or be required to pay a $300.00 late filing penalty.